wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Group chat and live support chat for your website: engage your visitors and connect your community.
-Ready in 5 minutes.
+Group chat and support chat for your website: engage your visitors and connect your community.
+Ready in 5 minutes!

 == Description ==

-The perfect chat for your BuddyPress, bbPress and WooCommerce websites.
+Connect, engage and grow your audience with he perfect chat for BuddyPress, bbPress and WooCommerce.

-Connect, engage and grow your audience: Flyzoo has been designed for dating websites, online traders, gamers, radio stations, shops... and any other kind of website looking to boost engagement with a feature-rich chat platform.
+Flyzoo has been designed for dating websites, online traders, gamers, radio stations, shops... and any other kind of website looking to boost engagement with a feature-rich chat platform.

 Start your 14-day free trial now!